 Social Media Addiction Lawsuit

-Teens and young adults are particularly vulnerable to the catastrophic effects of social media addiction, including depression, self-harm, eating disorders, suicidal ideation, and injury of suicide.
-Social media companies such as Meta have designed their platforms to be addictive, putting profits over the safety of their users.
+Teens and young adults are particularly vulnerable to the extremely harmful effects of social media addiction, including depression, self-harm, eating disorders, suicidal ideation, and injury of suicide.
+Social media companies have designed their platforms to be addictive, putting profits over the safety of their users.
 The Lanier Law Firm is helping victims fight back through social media addiction lawsuits.
+Contact us today at 1-800-723-3216 for a free case evaluation.

-Social media has become addictive, and companies behind platforms such as Facebook, Instagram, YouTube, and TikTok know it.
-They also know that social media addiction is destroying the fabric of society and causing serious mental health issues, especially in its youngest, most impressionable users.
+Social media has become addictive, and Meta, Snapchat, and TikTok know it.
+They also know that social media addiction is causing serious mental health issues, especially in its youngest, most impressionable users.

-Social media companies such as Meta and Google don’t care about you or your children.
+Social media companies don’t care about you or your children.
 They care about money.
-When taking on these giants, you’ll need an advocate in your corner with the resources and experience to match.
+When taking on these giants, you’ll need an advocate with the resources and experience to match.

 Founder Mark Lanier and seasoned product liability attorneys Rachel Lanier and Michael A. Akselrud understand just how devastating the effects of social media addiction can be, and they genuinely care about the clients they represent.